Table of Contents

 Governor Cuomo has issued an executive order requiring all New Yorkers to wear face masks and coverings in public.
 Please find more information here.

 In addition, Governor Cuomo announced plans for the phased reopening of the various New York State regions and businesses.
-New York City entered Phase One of reopening on June 8.
+New York City entered Phase 4 of reopening on July 20th.
 There will be additional testing spots added to high-risk areas who are predominantly low income and minority communities.
 For up-to-date guidance and information, please visit https://coronavirus.health.ny.gov/home.

 You can also visit the NY Forward Business Reopening Lookup tool to help determine whether and where your business or practice is able to reopen.
 You can also review the public health and safety standards with which your business or practice must comply.

 Federal, state, and local officials have strongly advised social distancing as a necessary and critical community strategy to combat the spread of COVID-19.
 As such, the Congresswoman’s staff will be working remotely.
 NY-6 residents will still be able to receive assistance by calling the District Office or the D.C. office or by sending an email message through https://meng.house.gov/contact/email-me.
 Constituents needing help with a federal agency will be connected to a casework staffer during normal business hours through the District Office number at 718-358-6364.
 If you need help with a federal agency, please see further instructions here.